-Often the first few months of any year are a time to dump albums with little potential, but that is not the case in 2013.
-The race for the best album of the year began early with new releases from Gary Allan and Randy Houser, and has continued with strong showings from Ashley Monroe and Tim McGraw.
+Often the first few months of the year are a time to dump albums with little potential, but that wasn’t the case in 2013.
+The race for the best album of the year began early with new releases from Gary Allan and Tim McGraw, and it didn’t slow down, with strong showings from Ashley Monroe and Keith Urban following.

 The Best Albums of 2013 list was compiled using sales data, Taste of Country staff opinions and reader input.
 Check back monthly to see how your favorite albums are faring.